 Find out about the latest content updates on the website

-The WHO recommendation to prevent the international spread of poliomyelitis has been updated on the country pages.
+The vaccination recommendation for poliomyelitis has been revised on the India country page.